skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 * [Autonomi](https://www.autonomi.com) - Provides a decentralized storage network that allows you to pay once to permanently store and then retrieve information free of charge.
 * Faucet Dapp - Is a term used for a system that rewards users with free cryptocurrencies.

 In our use case, "Testing Autonomi" means to upload data to the network, which requires two separate cryptocurrencies:
 * ANT - Autonomi Network Token is the currency used to pay and reward nodes for uploading data.
 * ETH - Ethereum is another currency we must pay to use ANT (called gas).

+The code produced by this adventure can be found a [this repo](https://github.com/iweave/antfaucet)

 ## Autonomi Pre-launch